Optimizing Split Federated Learning with Unstable Client Participation: Conclusion

 \section{Conclusion}

 In this paper, we have presented an optimal framework for client sampling and model splitting in SFL under resource-constrained and unstable network conditions.
 By formulating a joint optimization problem that minimizes the global training loss, our approach effectively enhances training performance with heterogeneous edge devices under unstable network environments.
 Extensive simulations over diverse datasets have validated that our method significantly improves test accuracy compared to existing baselines.
-Future work will explore further enhancements to adaptively manage dynamic network resources and extend the framework to edge computing scenarios with more complex client drop patterns.
+Future work will explore further enhancements to adaptively manage dynamic network resources and extend the framework to edge computing scenarios with more complex client drop patterns, and investigate online learning algorithms for highly dynamic or partially observable environments.

 \appendices